Do Colleges Verify Information in Applications?

 Your interests should match your past pursuits

 This last topic is not an issue of dishonesty but rather sheer incongruity.
 Some candidates stated academic interests in terms of college and career are not at all supported by their past experience.
 If you claim to be passionate about political science and yet passed up the chance to take AP Government & Politics senior year in favor of a massive block of study halls, you have some ‘splaining to do.
 This is not to say that the above scenario cannot represent a sincere and compelling true story.
-Maybe you had no interest in history until you watched the film Lincoln this past summer, which then led you to clear out the history/politics section at Barnes and Noble, igniting a passion that fueled your search for the nation’s top poli-sci programs, and forever changed your life course.
+Maybe you had no interest in history until you watched the film Dunkirk this past summer, which then led you to clear out the history/politics bestseller list off of Amazon, igniting a passion that fueled your search for the nation’s top political science programs, and forever changed your life course.
 No problem.
 Just be sure to chronicle your unique journey in the application.

 Falsifying any part of your application can actually cause an applicant more harm than a mere blemish or two.
 Believe it or not, an admissions officer does not want to see a supernaturally well-rounded applicant who claims to have filled every waking moment with some type of extracurricular activity and even volunteered for a sleep study at a research institute just to cover those embarrassingly lazy non-waking moments.
 Colleges want to see a real human being capable of communicating their passions and actual life experience.
 Be genuine.
 In the world of college admissions, an honest stagehand is always a more marketable applicant than a fraudulent lead player.